panchi64/gooby/README.md

 # 🚧 Gooby - A Rust Discord Bot 🚧
 This is a WIP Discord bot built with Rust.
 It's designed for private server use and comes with various entertaining and useful features to enhance your server experience.
-From creating polls and playing music to generating AI images and custom memes, Gooby has got you covered!
+From mocking user messages and playing music to generating AI images and custom memes, Gooby has got you covered!

 ## Features
 - ~~**Polls**: Easily create polls for your server members to vote on.~~ (Implemented into the Discord client)